BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/LEGAL.md

 This site is hosted on Netlify, which may collect cookies and log files amonst other information.
 If you have specific questions about Netlify's data collection practices, review their [Privacy Policy](https://www.netlify.com/privacy) and [GDPR/CCPA Policy](https://www.netlify.com/gdpr-ccpa) for further information and resources.

 This site may include embeds from other websites.
-These are explicitly stated and their privacy policy or most relevant policy linked below.
+As a preemptive measure, I provide here the privacy policy or most relevant policy of the services from which I have embedded content in the past or otherwise anticipate doing so in the future.

+- Mastodon : As Mastodon relies on multiple instances brought together via federation, Terms of Service and Privacy Policies may vary instance to instance.
+I link here to [infosec.exchange's privacy policy](https://infosec.exchange/privacy-policy), as it is the instance I interact with most and am most likely to embed any posts from.
 - Twitter : [Twitter for Websites - ads info and privacy](https://help.twitter.com/en/twitter-for-websites-ads-info-and-privacy)
 - YouTube : [Privacy Enhanced Mode](https://support.google.com/youtube/answer/171780?hl=en) is utilized wherever a YouTube embed is present on this site.

 You may be trackable through external links to other websites.
 Websites and webservices other than this site and their cross site tracking methods are outside the scope of this privacy statement.
 You must do your own due diligence in this regard.